olivierpons/interlock-new-challenges/readme.md

 I find this very frustrating.

-How about programming a solver, and after I've done this, create new challenges, and maybe if it's possible, create new pieces?
+How about programming a solver, and after I've done this, create new challenges, and maybe if it's possible, create new pieces to see if we can have different pieces and brand-new challenges?

 ## How to do it?
 Which language, and why?

-Today, almost all languages rely on tons of libraries written by someone else.
-This implies that you rely on other's code, and you write very few lines of code.
-I'm a Php *and* Python senior developer, I do this every day...
-It's *always* working, but like "magically" working: it's not you who actually did the work, it's someone else who did 99% of the work... and when it's not working you're in deep trouble: you need to understand where is the problem, who did it and how to correct the library's code... and it takes ages to solve it - when you can solve it, because sometimes you can't, you have to find a workaround... erg...erg...erg...

-So:

 - I wanted a **very fast** language,
 - I wanted **not** to rely on a library that makes bad hidden things
 - I wanted to be able to say: "if it doesn't work properly, it's 100% my fault, and I can optimize my code: it's not an obscure strange library made by someone else that I'm using".

 I don't know if I will ever succeed, that's the whole point of all of this, actually!

+Here are my thoughts: today, almost all languages rely on tons of libraries written by someone else.
+This implies that you rely on other's code, and you write very few lines of code.
+I'm a Php *and* Python senior developer, I do this every day...
+It's *always* working, but like "magically" working: it's not you who actually did the work, it's someone else who did 99% of the work... and when it's not working you're in deep trouble: you need to understand where is the problem, who did it and how to correct the library's code... and it takes ages to solve it - when you can solve it... because most of the time you can't, you have to find a workaround...

 ## Diary